Interested in automating your next equity financing? Contact us to learn more.

 What happens next?

 - Your Board Members and the appropriate stockholders must approve the financing.
-If you chose to create consent and solicit approvals as part of the workflow, an email message (which you had an opportunity to draft text for) will be sent requesting approval signatures.
+If you chose to create the consent and solicit approvals as part of the workflow, an email message (which you had an opportunity to draft text for) will be sent requesting approval signatures.
 Only the stockholders you selected (if applicable) will receive this notification.
-Learn more about approvals.

 - The full suite of documents will be sent to your lawyer for review.
 (If you are the lawyer, you'll have an option to send the document to the rest of your team.)